aviadra/Cloud-profiler/README.md

 ## Configuration files
 There is a YAML configuration file within the repo that gives the default values for the script behavior.
-On the first run of the script, a personal configuration file is created in `~/.iTerm-cloud-profile-generator/config.yaml`.
+On the first run of the script, if a personal configuration is missing, it will be created in `~/.iTerm-cloud-profile-generator/config.yaml`.
 So, you don't have to fork the repo in order to have your own settings.
 Settings in the personal file will take precedence over the default ones from the repo file.
-Possible options within the configuration files are noted below.
+See below for possible options of the configuration file.
 Note: For convenience, the following values are accepted for "True": 'True', 'yes' and 'y', and for "False: 'False', 'no' and 'n'.

 ## Example configuration